python/cpython/Doc/library/simplexmlrpcserver.rst

 .. method:: CGIXMLRPCRequestHandler.handle_request([request_text = None])

-   Handle a XML-RPC request.
+   Handle an XML-RPC request.
 If *request_text* is given, it should be the POST data provided by the HTTP server,  otherwise the contents of stdin will be used.

 Example::